 How do you brand yourself?
-With the help of an effective resume or powerful resume, a recruiter can be impressed.
-AspirationJobs presents 8 steps of writing a perfect Story resume which differentiates you as an individual and does not make you lose your identity amongst the thousands of look-alike Resumes.
+With the help of an effective story resume or a powerful story resume, a recruiter can be impressed.
+Aspiration Jobs presents 8 steps of writing a perfect story resume which differentiates you as an individual and does not make you lose your identity amongst the thousands of look-alike Resumes.
 And every individual has a story to tell and that is how you make it interesting and stand out.
-Would you not be more interested in listening to me if I told you that I have a story to tell rather than I just making statements?
+Would you not be more interested in listening to me if I told you that I have a story to tell rather than just making statements?

-Tips on Writing a Perfect Story Resume for Job Seekers:
+Tips On Writing A Perfect Story Resume For Job Seekers:

 Let me share with you 8 steps of writing a Story Resume:

 The reader needs to instantly know why he should read your Resume.
 Your name is not as important as is a clear announcement of who you are which is in the title.
 Keep your core domain expertise in mind and devise a crisp 2/3 word headline.
 For example an experienced sales professional can say any of these- Sales leader, B to B Sales expert, Banking sales professional, Media sales achiever, Sales head.
 Or a Business head can use Finance Business head or IT Business head and so on.
 It also depends upon your current career objective.
 You can tweak it accordingly.

-3] Stories of achievements: 99 per cent of Resumes focus only on responsibilities and not achievements.
+99% of Resumes focus only on responsibilities and not achievements.
 It is your achievements which are integral to branding you and attract employers.
 For the responsibility part, your designation is indicative and you can add a very brief description alongside.
 Then focus on stories of achievements.
 As an example of a sales professional how to present stories, see the difference for yourself :

-General way: I have achieved my targets month after month and have been recognised as an outstanding performer.
+- General Way: I have achieved my targets month after month and have been recognised as an outstanding performer.

 See the impact.
 What you as an individual achieved as a measurable result is important for the employer and helps in building you as a brand.

 For experienced professionals, it is important that the detailing is done only for the past 10 years and not beyond.
 In such a dynamic world where things keep changing every second, what you did in the initial years of your career if you have to say 14 years experience is not required to be elaborated.

 Please ensure you proofread it 3 times for grammatical errors.
 Such mistakes affect your branding adversely.